-Topic Policy Purpose Compliance Conflict Infrastructure Paragraph 8.2.1 - Road Schemes The City Council will support road construction and improvements where it can be demonstrated that these are justified in terms of relieving congestion and improving environmental considerations.
+Торіс Policy Purpose Compliance Conflict Infrastructure Paragraph 8.2.1 - Road Schemes The City Council will support road construction and improvements where it can be demonstrated that these are justified in terms of relieving congestion and improving environmental considerations.
 It is anticipated that the proposed scheme will improve environmental conditions in those areas where there will be a relief from congestion. n/a and Transport Paragraph 8.2.4 - Roads Schemes Supported by the Local Plan The City Council supports and encourages the creation of the Western Peripheral Route.
-The route of the proposed scheme has changed since the publication of the Adopted Local Plan; however the implementation of the AWPR is supported by this Policy. n/a Paragraph 10.1.1 - Urban Conservation and Townscape Reflects the Council's desire to protect and enhance the City's unique heritage of historic areas, buildings and landscape features.
-Also seeks to generate a greater appreciation of listed buildings, Scheduled Ancient Monuments, Conservation Areas.
+The route of the proposed scheme has changed since the publication of the Adopted Local Plan.
+However, the implementation of the AWPR is supported by this Policy. n/a Cultural Heritage Paragraph 10.1.1 - Urban Conservation and Townscape Reflects the Council's desire to protect and enhance the City's unique heritage of historic areas, buildings and landscape features.
+Also seeks to secure more effective statutory protection of such features as listed buildings, Scheduled Ancient Monuments and Conservation Areas.
 Adverse impacts on cultural heritage sites have been reduced, where possible by the implementation of appropriate mitigation.
-Significant impacts on the setting on several cultural heritage features is possible, although will be mitigated through development of detailed mitigation.
-Cultural Heritage Paragraph 10.2.15 - Proposals Affecting the Setting of Scheduled Ancient Monuments The Council will resist development proposals which adversely affect the setting of Scheduled Ancient Monuments.
-No Scheduled Ancient Monuments will be directly affected by the proposed scheme.
-There may be adverse impacts on the settings of two Scheduled Ancient Monuments and two proposed Scheduled Ancient Monuments.
+With the implementation of appropriate mitigation the residual direct impact upon the regionally significant Waterside Enclosure would be unknown.
+The residual indirect impact upon Kingswells Consumption Dykes would be moderate, whilst the residual indirect impact significance upon Kingcausie House and Sundials, Beans Hill complex; Friends' Burial Ground and Longcairn would be substantial.
+Paragraph 10.2.15 - Proposals Affecting the Setting of Scheduled Ancient Monuments The Council will resist development proposals which adversely affect the setting of Scheduled Ancient Monuments.
+Adverse impacts on cultural heritage sites have been reduced, where possible by the implementation of appropriate mitigation.
+With the implementation of appropriate mitigation the residual direct impact upon the regionally significant Waterside Enclosure would be unknown.
+The residual indirect impact upon Kingswells Consumption Dykes would be moderate, whilst the residual indirect impact significance upon Kingcausie House and Sundials, Beans Hill complex; Friends' Burial Ground and Longcairn would be substantial.
 Paragraph 10.2.16 - Access for Site Investigations The Council will encourage owners or developers of archaeological sites to provide adequate opportunity for site investigations with the purpose of recording archaeological features.
-Adverse impacts on cultural heritage sites have been reduced where possible by the implementation of suitable mitigation which includes as appropriate site investigations and the recording of archaeological features. n/a Ecology and Nature Conservation Paragraph 9.2.9 - Sites of Natural Interest To protect the natural interest of sites of value to nature conservation, especially SSSI's, where there will be a presumption against development which would be detrimental to the natural interest of the site.
+Adverse impacts on cultural heritage sites have been reduced where possible by the implementation of suitable mitigation which includes as appropriate site investigations and the recording of archaeological features.
+With the implementation of appropriate mitigation the residual direct impact upon the regionally significant Waterside Enclosure would be unknown.
+The residual indirect impact upon Kingswells Consumption Dykes would be moderate, whilst the residual indirect impact significance upon Kingcausie House and Sundials, Beans Hill complex; Friends' Burial Ground and Longcairn would be substantial.
+Ecology and Nature Conservation Paragraph 9.2.9 - Sites of Natural Interest To protect the natural interest of sites of value to nature conservation, especially SSSI's, where there will be a presumption against development which would be detrimental to the natural interest of the site.
 Mitigation measures for protected species will include minimising disturbance to species during construction, habitat creation and the provision of appropriately designed culverts, underpasses and wildlife bridges.
 Mitigation measures particularly habitat creation, will contribute to biodiversity targets identified in national and local Biodiversity Action Plans.
 Woodland loss has been minimised through appropriate route alignment and replanting.
-Significant residual impacts include habitat fragmentation and loss at Hare Moss, Cleanhill Wood, Kingcausie, Milltimber Wood, Guttrie Hill Wood and Rotten O'Gairn District Wildlife Site.
+The proposed scheme passes through the River Dee SAC in the vicinity of freshwater pearl mussels.
+The proposed scheme is also likely to result in habitat loss and fragmentation at Cleanhill Wood and Kingcausie.